alerque/libertinus/README.md

 Building
 --------
-To build the fonts, you need GNU Make, [FontForge][1] with Python support, and [FontTools][2].
+To build the fonts, you need GNU Make, [FontForge][1] with Python support, and the [FontTools][2] Python module.
 The latest versions of FontForge and FontTools are preferred.
-To load and compare GSUB features you also need the [preprocess][3] python module, which can be installed by following the instructions on the web page or, if your system has `pip`, with the commands:
+To load and compare GSUB features you also need the [preprocess][3] Python module, which can be installed by following the instructions on the web page or, if your system has `pip`, with the commands: